 Step 4: Wait For The Outcome Of Your Complaint

-• If the respondent admits to the breach and consents to the personal protection order Singapore, the court will issue the PPO and Counselling Orders.
+- If the respondent admits to the breach and consents to the personal protection order in Singapore, the court will issue the PPO and Counselling Orders.

 Should you go to trial, both parties will be cross-examined, and the judge will review the evidence.
 After the trial, the judge will decide whether to issue the PPO.
-If the PPO is issued, both parties may also be subject to mandatory counselling, typically reviewed after 6 months by the court.
+If the PPO is issued, both parties may also be subject to mandatory counselling, which is typically reviewed by the court after 6 months.

 Types Of Personal Protection Orders